k2view-academy/K2View-Academy/articles/16_deploy_fabric/04_project_versioning.md

 The project versioning solution is built from 3 steps along the project lifecycle, helping you to control, verify and have visibility of the project's version:

-1. Tag a version, an action available at the Studio.
+1. Tag a version, an action available in the Studio.

 2. Deploy Fabric objects, that were tagged with a version, into the server.

-3. Check the project objects version/s in Fabric console / terminal to understand what is deployed.
+3. Check the project objects version/s in Fabric console/terminal to understand what has been deployed.